 A perfect Valentine’s Day Cocktail, or an option for a girls’ night, the Pink Lady Cocktail is a prim and pretty concoction that packs a serious wallop.

-Of course, using fresh pasteurized eggs is a good call for this recipe.
+Of course, using fresh pasteurized eggs is a good call for this recipe!

-Ingredients for a Pink Lady Cocktail
+Ingredients for Pink Lady Cocktail

 Cocktail Tips